2001 American League Division Series: Game 5

 In Game 5, RBI singles by Jason Giambi in the first and Jeremy Giambi in the second off Roger Clemens, both coming after leadoff doubles, put Oakland up 2–0.
 In the bottom of the second, the Yankees loaded the bases off Mark Mulder on two singles and a hit-by-pitch before Alfonso Soriano's two-run single tied the game.
 Next inning, two errors by Oakland allowed the Yankees to go up 3–2.
 Next inning, Chuck Knoblauch hit a leadoff single, reached second on an error, moved to third on a sacrifice bunt, and scored on Derek Jeter's sacrifice fly.
 The A's cut the Yankees lead to 4–3 on Jason Giambi's single with two on off Mike Stanton, but the Yankees got that run back off Tim Hudson on David Justice's home run in the sixth.
 Roger Clemens pitched just 4 1/3 innings, but the bullpen pitched well as Mariano Rivera closed it out to send the Yankees to the ALCS for the fourth straight season.

 For Oakland, it marked the second straight season they lost the ALDS to the Yankees in five games.
 The Yankees became the first MLB team to win a division series after losing the first two games at home.
-The San Francisco Giants would follow in 2012 and Toronto Blue Jays in 2015.
+The San Francisco Giants followed in 2012 and Toronto Blue Jays in 2015.

 In the top of the eighth inning of Game 5, Long hit a towering foul pop up in a two-run game.
 Jeter, running and following the ball at the same time made a backhanded grab and then turning his body, flipped into the stands.
 For a moment, no one knew if the ball had been caught.
-Here is Thom Brennaman's call of the play on Fox television:

-"1-1 to Terrence Long.
+Here is Thom Brennaman's call of the play on Fox television:1-1 to Terrence Long.
 Popped up, third base side, Brosius and Jeter both over.
 JETER...DID HE GET IT?!
 DID HE GET IT?!
 DID HE GET IT?!
 HE GOT IT!
 HE GOT IT!
 They throw to second; the runner tags and he's safe.
 Or are they saying he didn't get it?
-Now they're appealing; the first base umpire didn't know if Jeter caught it, had to ask the second base umpire and they said he caught it."

-Jeter would continue to play in the postseason despite a slight leg injury from the tumble.
+Now they're appealing; the first base umpire didn't know if Jeter caught it, had to ask the second base umpire and they said he caught it.Jeter continued to play in the postseason despite a slight leg injury from the tumble.

-Game 5 of the 2001 ALDS is depicted as the opening scene in the 2011 film Moneyball.
-The film shows Damon’s first inning leadoff double followed by Jason Giambi’s RBI single.
+Game 5 of the 2001 ALDS is depicted in the opening scene in the 2011 film Moneyball.
+The film shows Damon's first inning leadoff double followed by Jason Giambi's RBI single.
 However, the defensive miscues by Oakland are then shown as three errors were committed.
 The final out of the game (Eric Byrnes striking out) is used as a transition point from the game footage to the actual beginning of the film.